DariaHikmat/QR/README.md

 - Setting up a complete **CI/CD pipeline** in GitHub Actions
 - Packaging and deploying a Python app to **Azure App Service**
 - Writing **automated tests** and wiring them into the release process

-## Possible next steps

-- Expose the `box_size` and `border` options in the user interface
-- Add QR code styling (colors, logos in the center)
-- Store generated codes using Azure Storage or a database
-- Add a staging environment and deploy there before production

 ---

 Built as a learning project to practice full-stack development, cloud deployment, and CI/CD.